 So in theory, you can buy an average house for a certain price or you can rent an average apartment for 5% of that price per year.

 If the average home costs $200,000, then the average rent costs around $10,000 per year or $833 per month.

-By year 12 you are going to be paying more in rent than if you had locked yourself into a house.
+I ran some calculations (I’ll spare you the pain), but it appears that by year 12 you are going to be paying more in rent than if you had locked yourself into a mortgage on a house.

 By year 30 you will be spending $11,000 more per year than if you had bought a house.

 Though your taxes, insurance, and maintenance keep going up, your interest keeps going down as you pay off principal.

 Let’s sweeten the pot.

 The mortgage ends after those 30 years and suddenly you aren’t paying any interest.

 In year 31, the total payments will drop to $13,350 while rent will be $24,273.
 That’s a difference of almost $11,000.